We have over nine million customers in the UK for our life assurance, pensions, investments and general insurance plans.

 There are several options available to help you choose your pension fund/s.

-If you’re not sure or can’t decide right away, then we’ll automatically invest your payments into our Multi-Asset Lifestyle Profile.
+If you’re not sure or can’t decide right away, we’ll automatically invest your payments in our Multi-Asset Lifestyle Profile.
 Your payments will initially be invested in our

-Multi-Asset Fund, then as you approach your selected retirement date, we’ll gradually switch into our Over 15 Year Gilt Index Fund and the Cash Fund, which are considered to be lower risk funds.
+Multi-Asset Fund.
+Then, as you approach your selected retirement date, we’ll gradually switch your investment into our Over 15 Year Gilt Index Fund and the Cash Fund, which we consider to be lower risk funds.

 If you want to understand more about funds and Lifestyle Profiles take a look at our Funds made clear page.
 Then you can decide whether to choose a selection of funds or one of our Lifestyle Profiles.

-If you’re confident choosing your own funds, then review the fund information and factsheets on our Pension fund choices page.
+If you’re confident choosing your own funds, you can review the fund information and factsheets on our Pension fund choices page.

-You should also read the Stakeholder key features (PDF: 1186KB) and the brochure.
-If you're still unsure which funds to choose, you may want to talk to an adviser.
+You should also read the Stakeholder pension plan key features (PDF: 154KB) and the Choosing your investment fund (PDF: 176KB) brochure.
+If you're still unsure which funds to choose, you may want to talk to a financial adviser.
 Visit www.unbiased.co.uk to find your local adviser.

 All investments carry an element of risk.
 Some of the risks are listed below.
-Please read the Stakeholder key features (PDF: 1186KB) for further information.
+Please read the Stakeholder pension plan key features (PDF: 154KB) for further information.

 You need to consider that the value of the units, which make up your fund, can fall as well as rise.
-This is especially important when you’re close to your chosen retirement date and may want to take less risk on your pension fund.
+This is especially important when you’re close to your chosen retirement date and may want to take less risk on the value of your pension pot.

-The amount of pension income provided by your pension fund will depend on a number of things, including the amount paid into the fund, charges, investment returns and the rates available to buy your pension income when you decide to take your benefits.
+The amount of pension income provided by your pension pot will depend on several things.
+These include charges, investment returns and, if you choose to buy an annuity, the annuity rates available to buy your pension income when you decide to take your benefits.

 The fund or funds you choose to invest in will have specific risks.
-These risks are described in the .
+These risks are described in the Choosing your investment fund (PDF: 176KB) .

 Before you decide to transfer from another pension plan we'd recommend you get financial advice first.